Condemned 2: Bloodshot: Plot

 It is 11 months since the events of Condemned: Criminal Origins.
 Ethan Thomas has resigned from the FBI and become a violence-prone alcoholic plagued by hallucinations.
-Meanwhile, the phenomenon causing violence and psychosis amongst Metro's vagrant population has gotten worse.
+Meanwhile, the phenomenon causing violence and psychosis amongst Metro's vagrant population has gotten worse, causing riots to breakout throughout the city.

 As the game begins, Malcolm Vanhorn is missing and Lt.
 Rosa convinces a reluctant Thomas to help find him.
 Narrowing Vanhorn's last location to a derelict hotel, Serial Crimes Unit (SCU) Director Ike Farrell dispatches Thomas, Cmdr.
 John Dorland, and Sgt.
 Pierce Le Rue to investigate.
 They find Vanhorn's mutilated body, and back at SCU, Rosa discovers that the thoracic cavity is exposed and the sternum is missing.
 She also notes that Vanhorn has unusual vocal cords.
 She links this back to Thomas's chest x-ray in his personnel file, which would have shown his vocal cords if the area wasn't redacted.

 Meanwhile, Mayor Rachel Mars's body is found in Metro Museum, decapitated, with parts of her skin peeled off, and lumps of muscle torn from the bone.
 Also by her body is a piece of paper with a hand-drawn X. Pointing out that Leland Vanhorn's body was never found, Rosa speculates that perhaps he didn't die, and was nursed back to health by Malcolm until Leland killed him.
 Thomas also finds blood-stained pieces of metal, which appear to have been ripped from Mars's body.

 Finding evidence that Vanhorn recently visited a nature reserve and lodge, Thomas heads there.
 En route, Farrell contacts him and says, "some of us see you as a threat - the enemy.
 I see you as an asset, a special tool too great to be wasted.
 Rememdium."
 Finding Dorland's men all over the reserve, Thomas sneaks in and finds a computer on which Vanhorn has left him a message.
 He explains that Thomas's parents were in a cult known as the Oro, but when they left they were killed.
 Thomas's existence was kept secret from the Oro by Vanhorn but when Leland learned of the Oro, he became obsessed with joining, leading to Thomas's exposure to the cult.